servexyz/repo-genesis-lib/docs/trail.md

 6. Should the environment variables be based on a general admin account ?
 Or map to personal ENV file which is gitignored ?
 Probably latter

 7. Is this best way to parse gitignore ? https://www.npmjs.com/package/parse-gitignore

+8. Do I need to add dotenv to test files as well or is it sufficient to leave it in index.js ?

 ---